Pressure dependence of magnetron sputtering: 2D-RZ particle-in-cell and 1D fluid modeling: PIC Simulation Setup

-We ran convergence studies to determine the appropriate macroparticle weight $w_p$, timestep $\Delta t$, and cell size $\Delta z = \Delta r$.
-We used $V_d$ as the convergence metric and adopted resolutions such that $V_d$ was converged to within 5\% of its estimated asymptotic value.
-For all pressures, we used $w_p=4 \times 10^4$, $\Delta t = 1.34$ ps, and $\Delta z= \Delta r=25.2$ $\rm \mu m$.
+We ran convergence studies to determine the appropriate macroparticle weight $w_{\rm p}$, timestep $\Delta t$, and cell size $\Delta z = \Delta r$.
+We used $V$ as the convergence metric and adopted resolutions such that $V$ was converged to within 5\% of its estimated asymptotic value.
+For all pressures, we used $w_{\rm p}=4 \times 10^4$, $\Delta t = 1.34$ ps, and $\Delta z= \Delta r=25.2$ $\rm \mu m$.
 The macroparticle weight resulted in $\sim 2 \times 10^7$ total macroparticles in steady state, with an average number of macro-electrons per cell of 17 globally and 170 in the presheath.
-The timestep corresponded to the cell-crossing time of an electron with energy $e V_d$, where $e$ denotes the elementary charge.
+The timestep corresponded to the cell-crossing time of an electron with energy $e V$, where $e$ denotes the elementary charge.
 The cell size was approximately equal to half the minimum Debye length, resulting in 795 cells in $z$ and $r$.

 We ran these simulations on the Perlmutter supercomputer at NERSC, utilizing between 512 and 1024 computational cores per simulation.
-To reduce the time to reach steady state, we initialized the simulations by loading in the steady-state results from previous simulations.
-We found that the steady-state discharge did not depend on the seeding technique, as long as a discharge was achieved.
 In DCMS, the plasma density is highly nonuniform, which causes a large computational load imbalance when using regular domain decomposition for parallelization.
 To speed up computation, we implemented a recursive coordinate bisection method to split the domain in a way that balances the computational load between cores.\cite{wolfheimer2006parallel} The decomposition was dynamically updated as the discharge evolved to steady state.
 Recursive coordinate bisection reduced the computation time by an order of magnitude from evenly-spaced subdomains.